glenchristian/APICv10-Lab/instructions/Lab0/index.md

 -   Access the Lab environment.

--   Access the Cloud Pak Console.

-- 	Access the API Connect Cloud Manager Console.
+-   Access the API Connect.

--   Configure an Email server for notifications.
+-   Configure an Email for notifications.

--   Create a Provider Organization.

 Continue the APIC Workshop!
 Go to [APIC Workshop Lab 1 - Create and Secure an API](https://github.com/glenchristian/APICv10-Lab/tree/main/instructions/Lab1) to learn how to create and secure a new API using API Connect.